coin-or/prtpy/README.md

     pip install cylp

 On Linux and Mac, you need to install the CBC binaries before that; see the [CyLP](https://github.com/coin-or/CyLP) documentation.
+For example, on Ubuntu 20.04 with Python 3.8 or 3.9, you can run:

+    sudo apt-get update
+    sudo apt-get install coinor-libcbc-dev
+    pip install cylp

 If you want a more efficient ILP solver, you need to manually install one.
 The supported solvers are the ones supported by `cvxpy`, which are: